-After deciding on the space, its time to choose the material of the cage.
-The cage material needs to be either plastic or stainless-steel wire.
-Also, ensure that the floor is covered using a cage mat to avoid your cavy getting bumble feet (happens if the floor is wired).
-Have a safety latch to protect your cavy from outside forces including your other pets.
+After deciding on the space, it’s time to choose the material of the cage.
+The cage material needs to be either plastic or stainless steel wire.
+Also, ensure that the floor is covered using a cage mat to avoid your cavy getting bumble feet.
+Have a safety latch to protect your cavy from outside forces, including your other pets.

-Remember that your Skinny guinea pigs will be spending most if not all of their time in the cage and this is why it is important to also buy them some play accessories like hideouts (tunnels).
-Toys such as chew toys, blocks, ramps, etc. will keep your Skinny guinea pig busy when it isn’t eating or sleeping.
+Remember that your Skinny guinea pigs will be spending most, if not all, of their time in the cage.
+This is why it is important to also buy them some play accessories like hideouts (tunnels).
+Toys, such as chew toys, blocks, ramps, etc., will keep your Skinny guinea pig busy when it isn’t eating or sleeping.

 Skinny guinea pigs can in some cases eat more than their hairy cousins because their bodies work extra hard to keep themselves warm.
 To ensure that your cavy is getting a balanced diet suitable for their growth and overall health, try following these diet tips:

-This is mandatory because much like with humans a vitamin C deficiency can cause scurvy.
-In order to regulate the vitamin C intake for Skinny guinea pigs, you can opt to use pellets rich with vitamin C or give them vegetables and fruits that are high in the vitamin.
+- Vitamin C is mandatory.
+In order to regulate the vitamin C intake of Skinny guinea pigs, you can opt to use pellets rich in vitamin C or give them vegetables and fruits that are high in the vitamin.

+- Hay should always be available for the Skinny pig.
+Use the Timothy, or Orchard hay, or when they are younger, the Alfalfa hay.
+A fresh batch should be provided daily.
 However, Alfalfa hay is only good for young pups and pregnant or even nursing cavies because it is rich in calcium.
-For adult guinea pigs high amounts of calcium are not good and can cause serious health problems.
+For adult guinea pigs, high amounts of calcium are not good and can cause serious health problems.

-While you may already be offering your Skinny guinea pig with some hay and pellets, adding some fresh grass in their diet brings variety and is certainly good for your pet.
-Try introducing fresh fescue and bluegrass which will certainly add to your cavy’s amount of vitamin c, minerals, and nutrients.
+- Adding some fresh grass to their diet brings variety and is certainly good for your pet.
+Try introducing fresh fescue and bluegrass, which will certainly add to your cavy’s amount of vitamin c, minerals, and nutrients.

-Pellets are also a must for guinea pigs and should be given to them on a daily base just like the hay we mentioned above.
-Check for the freshness before purchasing them and remember to ensure that they are stored properly because vitamin C tends to lose its effectiveness with time.
+- Pellets are also a must for guinea pigs and should be given to them on a daily basis.
+Check for freshness before purchasing them.
+Remember to ensure that it should be stored properly because vitamin C tends to lose its effectiveness with time.

-While it might seem like a good idea to dress up your Skinny pig in some warm clothes to supplement their furless bodies but in reality this idea is terrible.
 Dressing up Skinny guinea pigs is not wise because it won’t feel natural for them and they may even try getting out of the clothes.
-In case that they are stuck in clothes they might get stressed up.
+In case they are stuck in clothes, they might get stressed up.

-One of the ways to keep your Skinny cavy warm is a fleece bedding and also the cage should be placed in a warm corner of the house, away from a cold draft.
-There are pictures of dressed up Skinny guinea pigs which are obviously adorable but clothes can also cause them skin irritations.
-Clothes for any pet or animal needs to be avoided.
+One of the ways to keep your Skinny cavy warm is fleece bedding.
+Also, the cage should be placed in a warm corner of the house, away from a cold draft.
+There are pictures of dressed-up Skinny guinea pigs which are obviously adorable but clothes can also cause them skin irritations.
+Clothes for any pet or animal need to be avoided.

-Also, a Baldwin guinea pig is born completely covered in fur and it gradually becomes bald while Skinny guinea pigs are born without fur (except for the already mentioned body parts with the fur).
+Also, a Baldwin guinea pig is born completely covered in fur and it gradually becomes bald while Skinny guinea pigs are born without fur.

 Finally, the factor that also causes their differences is their origin.
-While the Skinny pig was as a result of a lab experiment in the late ’70s, the Baldwin guinea pig was as a result of spontaneous breeding of white-crested Guinea pigs.
+While the Skinny pig was a result of a lab experiment in the late ’70s, the Baldwin guinea pig was a result of the spontaneous breeding of white-crested Guinea pigs.

 The price of a Skinny guinea pig varies per breeder and is also affected by whether you are buying an adult or a baby.
 However, the average price starts from around $50 and goes all the way up to $200.

-These prices are higher than those of guinea pigs with fur just because of the extra care that Skinny cavies require compared to their hairy relatives.
-Also, they are a much rarer bread then the ounces with the fur.
+These prices are higher than those of guinea pigs with fur because of the extra care that Skinny cavies require compared to their hairy relatives.
+Also, they are a much rarer bread than the ounces with fur.